How Courts Oversee Ballot Initiatives

 Most states with direct democracy added this feature during the Progressive Era around the turn of the 20th century in response to concerns that legislatures were being corrupted by wealthy insiders and were not responding to the popular will.
 Progressive reformers sought to reclaim for citizens a certain amount of the lawmaking power they had ceded to their representatives, albeit with various procedural constraints designed to ensure sufficient deliberation.

 These days, federal courts play a relatively limited, but still important, role in adjudicating disputes related to direct democracy.
-Because initiatives are an exercise in politics, federal courts apply First Amendment protections to the initiative process to ensure that state restrictions do not impinge on free speech.
+Because initiatives are an exercise in politics, federal courts apply First Amendment protections to the initiative process to ensure that state restrictions do not impinge on free speech or free assembly.
 And after initiatives pass, federal courts review them to determine whether they violate federal constitutional rights or conflict with any federal laws.

-State courts are more closely involved in the initiative process.
+State courts are more closely involved in the initiative process, and play a key role in protecting and/or restricting that process.
 They adjudicate disputes over technical requirements governing how many signatures are required to qualify for placement on the ballot, how signatures can be gathered, how an initiative is worded, how broad it can be, and how it is described to voters.
 In adjudicating these disputes, courts are sometimes called on to decide whether statutory requirements unreasonably interfere with petition and referendum rights, and sometimes merely to determine whether initiative sponsors are meeting the requirements.
 State courts also ensure that initiatives do not violate state constitutional constraints.
 Finally, they enforce initiatives after they pass, just as they enforce other constitutional and statutory laws.

 Courts shield the ballot initiative process from political interference.

 Initiatives are a mechanism for citizens to override legislators and officials — and the party leaders who influence them.
-As such, initiatives often involve policy issues where lawmakers are misaligned with citizens, and they often provoke a backlash.
+As such, initiatives often involve policy issues where lawmakers are misaligned with citizens, and they often draw a backlash from lawmakers.
 Time and again, legislators and officials have responded to successful initiatives by attempting to ratchet up procedural requirements for future initiatives.
 When they do, voters bring suit, calling on courts to draw a line between the proper role that state politicians play in ensuring orderly electoral processes and the people’s constitutionally protected right to direct democracy.

 Sometimes, ballot sponsors sue because state officials are holding up the ballot initiative process.
-The Missouri Supreme Court recently ordered the attorney general to certify a reproductive rights initiative he had blocked.
-Similarly, the Arkansas Supreme Court recently intervened to require certification of a marijuana legalization initiative, invalidating a statute that had empowered the board of election commissioners to hold up initiatives.
+The Missouri Supreme Court in 2023 ordered the attorney general to certify a reproductive rights initiative he had blocked.
+Similarly, the Arkansas Supreme Court intervened to require certification of a marijuana legalization initiative, invalidating a statute that had empowered the board of election commissioners to hold up initiatives.

 Other specific instances of this interplay are discussed below.